Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

    This mode actually *moves* the camera used by the view.
-   This means that when you are in camera view, it moves the active camera'', which is another way to place and aim it.
+   This means that when you are in camera view, it moves the active camera, which is another way to place and aim it.

 Walk Mode